RARPlayzDev/Spacestark-OG/README.md

 ## 📜 License

+© 2021 Spacestark — All Rights Reserved.
-This project is open for viewing but not licensed for redistribution or commercial use.
+This project is not open-source.
+Redistribution, copying, or commercial use is prohibited without explicit permission.

 ---